Michael R. Caplan

 Back to Bacchae

-Presented episodically, it conjoins the Euripides’ tragedy, Bacchae, about Dionysus, god of theatre and intoxication, with other Greek texts, original “Unsung Songs” read aloud by performers and audience members, and the Senatus Consultum de Bacchanalibus, the Roman “Senatorial Decree Concerning the Bacchanalia” that restricted Dionysian ceremonies on pain of death.
+Presented episodically as the first example of the Word Shows format, the Back to Bacchae series starts with the Euripides’ tragedy about Dionysus, god of theatre and intoxication.
+It also incorporates other Greek texts, original “Unsung Songs,” and the Senatus Consultum de Bacchanalibus, the Roman “Senatorial Decree Concerning the Bacchanalia” that restricted Dionysian ceremonies on pain of death.

-The Decree both parallels our current, isolated status, forbidden to gather in large groups, and it suggests the truth of art today, limited to small circles performing for each other like Pompeiian aristocrats before Vesuvius.
-At the same time, the live show functions the centre of a web of connections extending out in many directions, and encompassing links and references, pre-recorded presentations, discussions, activities and other elements, thereby reaching out beyond its immediate social circle into other domains.
+The Decree both parallels our current, isolated status and suggests the truth of art today, limited to small circles performing for each other like Pompeiian aristocrats before Vesuvius.
+At the same time, the live show functions as the centre of a web of connections extending out in many directions, encompassing links and references, presentations, discussions, and other elements.